 Being Real: Authenticity Unmasked

 Most of us are familiar with the idea of “being real” and carry an intuitive sense of what that means.
-People who keep it real don’t hide behind a carefully constructed persona out of fear of being judged.
+Specifically, people who keep it real don’t hide behind a carefully constructed persona out of fear of being judged.
 They don’t wear a mask to appear more perfect, powerful, or independent.
 Instead, they present themselves fully—the good parts, along with the parts many of us would rather hide.

 Authentic people inspire us.
 In their presence, we feel safe enough to lower our own defenses.
 We might even set aside the mask we carry and experience the relief of being fully seen.